makersacademy/CV/README.md

 I've always prided myself on my ability to be pragmatic.
 I have a particular strength in Maths and from a young age have enjoyed solving really difficult mathematical problems.
 In the final project at Makers Academy I faced many high-level coding challenges.
-With no prior knowledge of Machine Learning I was able to test-drive three bots.
+With no prior knowledge of Machine Learning I was able to test-drive three machine learning models.
-One particular project I'm proud of is building an entire data pipeline, integrating legacy APIs with new technologies to create ward reports for hospitals.
+One particular project I'm proud of is building an entire data pipeline; integrating legacy APIs with new technologies to create a ward reporting function for hospitals.

 #### Communication